-Registers daca_offset and dacb_offset control the I and Q path offsets and are 13-bit values with a range of -4096 to 4095.
+Registers qma\offset and qmb\offset control the I and Q path offsets and are 13-bit values with a range of -4096 to 4095.
 The DAC offset value adds a digital offset to the digital data before digital-to-analog conversion.
-The gmc gain a and gmc gain b registers can be used to back off the signal before the offset to prevent saturation when the offset value is added to the digital signal.
-The offset values are in 2s-complement format.
+The qma\gain and qmb\gain registers can be used to backoff the signal before the offset to prevent saturation when the offset value is added to the digital signal.